Moscow by Night

 My hotel was not terribly well organized so, rather than hiring a car and driver, I either walked or took the subway to most places I wanted to visit.

-I found it really easy to engage with many young Muscovites, but was given the “don’t darken my doorstep” routine by numerous shopkeepers, including a pharmacist from whom I was desperately seeking relief for a nasty skin complaint that had flared up.
+Unfortunately I was given the “don’t darken my doorstep” routine by numerous shopkeepers, including a pharmacist from whom I was desperately seeking relief from a nasty skin complaint that had flared up.

 It might be simplistic but, in Russia, it seems most folks were educated on one side or the other of Perestroika and Glasnost.

 Naturally I prefer Russians that display a warmer, more open approach to folks from the West.
-And I'm fortunate indeed to have met kind, decent and welcoming Russians in Moscow and also in St. Petersburg.
+I'm fortunate to have met kind, decent and welcoming Russians in Moscow and St. Petersburg.
+I can’t wait until I return.

 It’s simply a myth to think that travel photography is a free and easy lifestyle.